Let's Keep Symbol Maps Clean And Tidy

 To illustrate the core of this problem, I remade Matts map but used transparent symbols.
-Click on the image to enlarge.

-One could argue wether a map is the ideal visualization of this data set or not, but I will skip this discussion for now.
+One could argue whether a map is the ideal visualization of this data set or not, but I will skip this discussion for now.
 Let’s assume that you really want to see the geographical patterns in your data and thus will go for map with circles which area represent crime rates.